 2014 Third Coast Annual National Art Competition, K Space Contemporary Gallery, Corpus Christie, TX;

-2014 Best of Show, Bronze award, NH Arts Association Juried Show, Sunapee “I See the Way”
+2014 Best of Show, Bronze award, NH Arts Association Juried Show, Sunapee: "The Gathering Day"

 2015 Juried Show, National, “Food For Thought” Dehn Gallery, Manchester, CT 06040; Image: Painted Fungus image

-2015 Juried Show, National, Linus Gallery, Los Angeles, CA
+2015 Juried Show, National, Linus Gallery, Los Angeles, CA: Image: The Painted Highlander

 2015 Juried Show, Regional, “Healing with Art”: Friends of the Norris Cotton Cancer Center, Manchester & Lebanon, NH; Images: Raining Umbrellas, Joy in the Splash Zone.